 Have your garden tools seen better days?
 Are you struggling with dull tools?
-Some simple garden tool maintenance will make them last longer and work better.
+Simple garden tool maintenance will make them last longer, saving you money.

 Are you a lazy gardener?

 Do you leave your tools out in the rain or throw them in a corner of your garden shed, caked in mud?

 When you try to use a cutting tool, are you frustrated that it doesn’t cut well or damages your plants?

 It really doesn’t take much to take care of garden tools properly.
 A bit of advance preparation and some good habits and techniques is all you need.

 Let’s have at some easy things you can do to make sure your tools don’t end up in the garbage and need to be replaced.

 Don’t have any tools yet?
 Buy quality tools and then keep them well maintained.
 If you need suggestions on what tools to buy, check out these buying guides: